MileHacker Logo

 Economy

 Salerno's strategic location as a base for exploring italy's Stunning Southern coastline, Pompeii, and Paestum, along with its own attractions, draws a steady stream of international and domestic travelers.
-Maritime activities, focused on its busy port, contribute significantly through cargo handling, passenger ferries, and a cruise ship arrivals.
-Trade remains a long-standing industry, with the city acting as a trade hub for the surrounding region.
+Maritime activities, focused on its busy port, contribute significantly through cargo handling, passenger ferries, and sailing ship arrivals.
+Trade remains a long-standing industry, with the city acting as a commercial hub for the surrounding region.
 Light manufacturing also forms a part of Salerno's economic fabric, though tourism and maritime commerce remain the main drivers.

 Defining Features